Best eScooters Sharing in Germany

 List of Best E-Scooter Sharing Companies in Germany

-Finding the best scooter in Germany really comes down to where you live and how often you actually ride.
-Some cities are dominated by one provider, others have three or four competing for the same pavement space.
-According to Statista, as of 2026 there are over 200,000 shared e-scooters operating across German cities, with Lime, TIER, Bolt, Voi, and Bird collectively accounting for the vast majority of rides.
-The market has matured a lot since the early days, and pricing has also shifted.
-Most providers now charge an unlock fee plus a per-minute rate, so understanding the structure before you ride saves you from an unpleasant surprise when the bill arrives.
+How many shared e-scooters are there in Germany in 2026?
+According to Statista, there are over 200,000 shared e-scooters operating across German cities as of 2026, with Lime, TIER, Bolt, Voi, and Bird collectively accounting for the vast majority of rides.
+Finding the right Elektroroller-Sharing (shared electric scooter) provider really comes down to where you live and how often you actually ride.
+Some cities are dominated by one provider while others have three or four competing for the same pavement space.
+The market has matured considerably since the early days, and so has the pricing structure.
+Most providers charge an unlock fee plus a per-minute rate, so understanding this before you ride saves you from an unpleasant surprise when the bill arrives.

 LIME BIRD BOLT VOI TIER